 Every day, businesses and organizations are tasked with making more decisions than any human could ever hope to handle.
 Often, enterprises need to make complex business decisions with limited information on hand.
 With the help of AI-based products and AI-driven enterprise search solutions as a critical enabling technology, leaders can make better strategic and informed decisions by gaining insight from a vast amount of data in a short period.
 With the assistance of custom dashboards and 360-degree views of data, employees with different roles can each have a single view into all the information they need at its most appropriate level.
 The key message for companies is that making the right decisions and fast decisions are not either-or anymore.
 In today’s landscape, both are equally critical.
 Thus getting factual answers to more difficult questions is key.

 The initiatives businesses undertake and the data required to solve their problems are why holistic 360-degree views of information are becoming necessary for everyday use.
 All the information needed from various departments has to be available in real-time to make savvy business decisions.
 The view of the data needs to be all-encompassing so that nothing slips through the cracks.
 This is necessary because different departments work in silos, and making decisions becomes challenging if the knowledge and insight are incomplete.

 Complex questions like “show me what we know about a customer?” are the challenges businesses are clamoring to solve faster than their competitors.
 Other problems can also be answered by searching for a full view of a project and its status.
 Also, essential maintenance notes and other documents can be used to show what an employee needs to know, given their context and activity around part of a product or initiative.
 The solution to this is holistic views (360-degree views) on digital twins, which assist users in specific situations.
 Getting factual answers quicker will ultimately provide better decisions.

 Even simple use cases, like when product names change, it can be tough to gather past info related to the prior product name.
 Only after gaining sufficient knowledge about a topic that is complete with old and new versions of product descriptions are we able to apply it to our attempt at solving problems.
 A good illustration of this is the concept of first-principles.
 First-principles can be talked about, developed, tested, and iterated upon.
 They give organizations the ability to solve problems faster by avoiding the question: “What’s wrong?” or “What can we learn from this?”
-Instead, generating better decisions leads to causing further insights: “What can I do to solve this for my customers?”
+Instead, generating better decisions leads to causing further insights from getting factual answers: “What can I do to solve this for my customers?”
 “What will this outcome bring to my innovative service?”
 Organizations that apply first principles thinking with their tendrils find themselves at the forefront of innovating quicker and with greater insight at every level.

 Collecting the correct factual information is a critical challenge